gsemet/dopplerr/README.rst

 Limitations
 ~~~~~~~~~~~

--  only Sonarr for the moment
+-  only Sonarr notification
 -  video filename should not have been renamed
 -  season folder might exist, or not
--  all series should be on the same root directorie
+-  all series should be on the same root directory
--  exact serie title folder (no year, no extra)
+-  exact series title folder (no year, no extra)

 Use with Docker
 ~~~~~~~~~~~~~~~